brain-lab-research/PPBC/README.md

-# PPBC_NIPS
+# PPBC_ICLR
 **Experimental Setup for the Paper**

-This repository includes all experiments and implementations required for the PPBC_NIPS study.
+This repository includes all experiments and implementations required for the PPBC_ICLR study.

 ---